About us

 Image

-Ambassador Willem van de Voorde is the Permanent Representative of Belgium to the EU.
+Ambassador Peter Moors is the Permanent Representative of Belgium to the EU.
 The head of our diplomatic mission tells us a little bit more about the specificities of the functioning of the PermRep:

-van de Voorde: “It might seem odd that Belgium, being the host country of different main European institutions, needs a representation to the European Union.
-Experience has proven that it is essential for Belgium organizes itself like other member states to participate in a structured way in debates at the level of the EU.
-The different diplomats and experts working at Permanent representation sit in about 20 working parties in which consultations happen between the member states, the European Commission and other institutions of the European Union.
-It is in this various of forums and working parties that European regulations are prepared and discussed, and which European cooperation is achieved.”
+“It might seem odd that Belgium, being the host country of different main European institutions, needs a representation to the European Union.
+Like any other member state, it is essential for Belgium to have a permanent presence, in a structured way, in all debates at the level of the EU.
+The different diplomats and experts working at Permanent representation sit in about 200 working parties in which consultations happen between the member states, the European Commission and other institutions of the European Union.
+It is in this variety of forums and working parties that European regulations are prepared and discussed, and where European constuction takes place, everyday.”

 Coreper and the Council of ministers: the decision-making in the Council of the EU

 The PermRep is the voice of Belgium and Europe and represents the interests of Belgium in the European Union.
-Together with 26 other member states in the EU, the PermRep elaborates european policies within the Council of the European Union in different fields such as the internal market, energy, transport, environment, agriculture, fisheries, consumption, tourism, telecommunications, employement, industries, health, research & education, foreign policy, financial & budgetary questions and justice & home affairs.
+Together with the 26 other member states in the EU, the PermRep elaborates European policies within the Council of the European Union in different fields such as the internal market, energy, transport, environment, agriculture, fisheries, consumption, tourism, telecommunications, employment, industries, health, research & education, foreign policy, financial & budgetary questions and justice & home affairs.

-The Council of the European Union is “the house of the member statesé.
+The Council of the European Union is “the house of the member states".
 It’s where the member states negotiate and define their positions on all legislative files.

-The word of the Council of ministers is prepared by “COREPER”, le comité des représentants permanents des états membres de l’Union européenne or the Committee of the Permanent Representatives of the Governments of the Member States to the European Union.
-The Coreper meets in two configurations, in Coreper II sits the permanent representative and in Coreper I the deputy permanent representative.
+The work of the Council of ministers is prepared by “COREPER” (comité des représentants permanents des états membres de l’Union européenne) or the Committee of the Permanent Representatives of the Governments of the Member States to the European Union.
+The Coreper meets in two configurations: in Coreper II sits the permanent representative and in Coreper I the deputy permanent representative.

-Coreper meets at least once a week and prepares the meetings of the Council of ministers.
-Moreover, coreper assures an overview et coordinates the work of the different working parties which are composed of experts from the member states
+Coreper meets at least once a week and whenever needed to prepare the meetings of the Council of ministers.
+Moreover, it assures an overview and coordinates the work of the different working parties which are composed of experts from the member states.

-The Council of ministers meets on a regular basis, in one of the ten configurations, depending on the subject (video).
+The Council of ministers meets on a regular basis, in one of the ten configurations, depending on the subject (explaining video).

-After having adopted its position, the Council negotiates with the European Parliament in the so-called “trilogues” following the ordinary legislative procedure.
-The European Parliament and the Counci are on the same footing in the procedure and work as “co-legislators”.
+After having adopted its position (called "general approach"), the Council negotiates with the European Parliament in the so-called “trilogues” following the ordinary legislative procedure.
+The European Parliament and the Council are on the same footing in the procedure and work as “co-legislators”.

-The European Council which is composed of the heads of states meets several times a year during during the so-called European summits.
+The European Council which is composed of the heads of state or government meets several times a year during during the so-called European summits.
 This institution defines the priorities and the overall political direction.
-The current president of the European Council is Charles Michel.
-The summits are prepared by the General Affairs Council configuration (GAC).
+The current president of the European Council is Antonio Costa.
+The summits are prepared by the General Affairs Council (GAC).

 “Coreper is the last step of preparation before the ministerial meetings of the Council.”